Irenko85/Cypher-Escape/README.md

 - Press **D** to move right
 - Press **SPACE** to jump
 - Press **R** to reset the current level

-To play, download the .zip, extract and run the file "Cypher Escape.exe".

 ------------